16.7 Case Study Conclusion: Drink and Flush

 • Organs of the excretory system include the skin, liver, large intestine, lungs, and kidneys.

-• The main excretory function of the is to eliminate solid waste that remains after food is digested and water is extracted from the indigestible matter.
+• The main excretory function of the large intestine is to eliminate solid waste that remains after food is digested and water is extracted from the indigestible matter.
 The large intestine also collects and excretes wastes from throughout the body.

-• The paired are often considered the main organs of excretion.
-Their primary function is the elimination of excess water and wastes from the bloodstream by the production of .
+• The paired kidneys are often considered the main organs of excretion.
+Their primary function is the elimination of excess water and wastes from the bloodstream by the production of urine.
 The kidneys filter many substances out of blood, allow the blood to reabsorb needed materials, and use the remaining materials to form urine.

 • The two bean-shaped kidneys are located high in the back of the abdominal cavity on either side of the spine.
 A renal artery connects each kidney with the aorta, and transports unfiltered blood to the kidney.
 A renal vein connects each kidney with the inferior vena cava and transports filtered blood back to the circulation.